hny-codes/jet-ocr-discord-bot/README.md

-# Jet - OCR Discord Bot
+# Jet - OCR Discord Bot (Archived - EasyOCR Version)

+*December 6, 2023 - This version has been archived as it no longer suited my needs.*

 Found yourself in quick need to extract text from an image in Discord?
 Meet Jet, a discord bot that aims to extract text from any image attachment you feed it!